Books by Tariki Trust Tutors and

 Brazier C 2011 Acorns Among the Grass Earth Books

-‘The Moorfoot Tales’ by Stephen McCabe
+‘The Moorfoot Tales’ by Stephen McCabe (core tutor)

 Stephen McCabe has been wandering the area of Moorfoot in Scotland and reading ancient texts like a folklore detective.
 The result is a collection of folk tales based on myths and legends that some locals told him probably wouldn’t exist.
 Above all, he has written a book entwined with a deep love and respect for nature.
 Even within the darkest tales, the beauty of our Earth Mother is ever-present.
 The book is also illustrated with the beautiful, dark work of Lily LeMaire, a former Tariki Trust student.